 Ten years later in 1747, Hannah Glasse renamed this dripping pudding to Yorkshire pudding in her book The Art of Cookery Made Plain Easy and the name stuck.
 Today we’re eating them every week, they can be found in most restaurants and are one of the nation’s favourite foods.

-The smokey flavouring of the roasted vegetables mixed with the sweet roasted tomatoes and creamy egg makes this a delicious twist for the Yorkshire Pudding.
+The smokey flavouring of the roasted vegetables mixed with the sweet roasted tomatoes makes this a delicious twist for the Yorkshire Pudding.
 The recipe is versatile as well, use whatever quiche recipe you favour and use your Giant Yorkshire as the crust.
 My only tip would be to watch the time in the oven so that your Yorkshire Pudding doesn’t get too crispy around the edges.

 Yorkshire puddings definitely aren’t reserved for just roast dinners any longer.
 We’ve highlighted some of the sweetest ways you can prepare the delicious Yorkshire pudding, making it into a true “pudding”.
 This recipe seems like something we’d find in a Michelin starred restaurant (in much smaller portions of course).
 It’s the beautiful Yorkshire pudding prepared with caramelised pears, blueberries, honey and ginger and served with ice cream.
-Food To Love has definitely given us the perfect after Sunday dinner treat.
+Food To Love has definitely given us the perfect after dinner treat.

 If you prefer a classic take on a Yorkshire pudding, why not try out this giant sized recipe from BBC Good Food?
 You could also add a Yorkshire into your weekly meals.
 Full English in a Yorkshire, Curry in a Yorkshire, Bolognese in a Yorkshire anyone?
 The possibilities are endless.